 O. R. Cummings published his second book on the Portland-Lewiston Interurban in 1967, "Maine's Fastest Electric Railroad: Portland-Lewiston Interurban."
 O. R. signed over the royalties of the book to the Narcissus fund (once his initial expenses were covered).
 Sales of this new, comprehensive, 90-page publication took off and the Narcissus fund began to grow steadily.

 Later in the 1960s, major electrical and mechanical components for use in the Narcissus restoration were either traded for from sister railway organizations or acquired from the Boston MTA Everett Shops when the MTA released obsolete parts they had in storage from the previous fifty years.
 A Westinghouse Multiple System - 8-unit switch box, reverser, two HL-15B Multiple Control System controllers, a compressor, resistors, grids, etc., were all located for the Narcissus.
-As these parts arrived throughout those early years in the 60s, they were "stored" in the various storage area on campus.
+As these parts arrived throughout those early years in the '60s, they were "stored" in the various storage areas on campus.
 Finding and extracting them became a challenging treasure hunt fifty years later.

 The Westinghouse Multiple System - 8-unit switch box that